Narfinsel/Candlestick-Pattern-Scanner/README.md

     </a>
   </p>

+<h3>Definition & Terminology</h3>
+  <p>What are <em>bearish reversal patterns</em>?
+Bearish consolidations & engulfings, along with evening stars are price bar signals that indicate that the prices is about to go downwards.
+It will continue dropping or reverse after an uptrend.</p>
+  <p>What are <em>bullish reversal patterns</em>?
+Bullish patterns (consolidations, engulfings and morning stars) are a signal of rising prices.
+Prices will be moving upwards, or reverse from downtrend to uptrend.</p>

 Based on priority, here are the candle-patterns that my scripts detects:
 <ul>
   <li><em>Consolidations</em> are the strongest reversal signals since, they hold the most amount of information, often spaning across 3 to 6 bars.</li>